ERCES Authority · Educational Reference

 1. The booster must amplify only channels licensed to, or authorized by, the public-safety licensee in whose coverage area it is deployed.

-IFC §510.5.2 — The Fire Code Connection
+IFC §510.5.5 — The Fire Code Connection

 FCC 47 CFR §90.219 does not stand alone.
-IFC §510.5.2 requires that the ERCES be designed and installed to amplify only those frequencies for which AHJ authorization has been obtained.
-This means a building ERCES project carries dual compliance obligations: federal (FCC 47 CFR §90.219) and local fire code (IFC §510.5.2).
+IFC §510.5.5 (2021 IFC) requires that ERCES installations comply with FCC Part 90 rules, including frequency authorization.
+The practical effect is that a building ERCES project carries dual compliance obligations: federal (FCC 47 CFR §90.219) and local fire code (IFC §510.5.5).

 Both require written frequency authorization before the BDA is programmed and activated.
 The AHJ acceptance test inspector will ask for the authorization letter — and so will the fire marshal during any subsequent inspection.